+To present to the Board the report from the RAQC meeting of 27 February 2018.

+N/A

-PURPOSE To present to the Board the report from the RAQC meeting of 27 February 2018.
-PREVIOUSLY CONSIDERED BY N/A Objective(s) to which issue relates Keeping our promises about quality and value - embedding the changes resulting from delivery of Our Changing Hospitals Programme.
+Keeping our promises about quality and value - embedding the changes resulting from delivery of Our Changing Hospitals Programme.
 Developing new services and ways of working - delivered through working with our partner organisations Delivering a positive and proactive approach to the redevelopment of the Mount Vernon Cancer Centre.

-Risk Issues Key assurance committee reporting to the Board (Quality, safety, financial, HR, legal issues, equality issues) Financial risks as outlined in paper Healthcare/National Policy Potential risk to CQC outcomes (includes CQC/Monitor) Key statutory requirement under SFIs, SOs.
-Healthcare regulation, DH Operating Framework and other national performance standards CRR/Board Assurance Framework Corporate Risk Register ✓ BAF ACTION REQUIRED For appro val For decision For discus ssion For information DIRECTOR: CHAIRMAN OF RAQC PRESENTED BY: CHAIRMAN OF RAQC AUTHOR: CORPORATE GOVERNANCE OFFICER/ COMPANY SECRETARY DATE: MARCH 2018
+Key assurance committee reporting to the Board

+Financial risks as outlined in paper

+Potential risk to CQC outcomes Key statutory requirement under SFIs, SOs.
+Healthcare regulation, DH Operating Framework and other national performance standards

+Corporate Risk Register ✓ BAF

+val For decision Sign For information

+CHAIRMAN OF RAQC

+CHAIRMAN OF RAQC

+CORPORATE GOVERNANCE OFFICER/ COMPANY SECRETARY

+MARCH 2018